 Silks' work has been published in Diffusion Annual IX, Plates to Pixels 2017, South by Southeast Photomagazine, Lenscratch, The Hand Magazine, Seities publication, Fine Art Magazine, DE (portfolio), and more.

 Silks taught photography and drawing for over 20 years.
 Along with her fine art practice, she now guest lectures at universities and other art institutes.
-She is the recent recipient of the coveted 2016 CENTER Santa Fe teaching award (honorable mention), and her students have gone on to be film directors, fashion photographers, fine art photographers, and respected creatives in academic environments.
+She is the recipient of the coveted 2016 CENTER Santa Fe teaching award (honorable mention), and her students have gone on to be film directors, fashion photographers, fine art photographers, and respected creatives in academic environments.